 A. Collections, Challenges, and Exchanges

-Archive users may create Collections collections and encourage other users to submit fanworks to those collections.
-The collection maintainer can set any constraints they want on the collection, including rules about anonymous works (see A.4 below) but must otherwise follow the content policy (e.g., if the collection content is explicit, it should be marked as "explicit" or "choose not to rate").
-The collection maintainer may be able to ask users for suggestions for new fanworks ("prompts"), collect prompts, match participants with prompts (including contacting them via the contact information provided to the Archive or to the collection maintainer), and show the prompts on the Archive, following the general rules governing works on the Archive.
-Where collection rules allow, prompts may be anonymous or limited-visibility, as detailed in A.4 and A.5 below.
+Archive users may create Collections and encourage other users to submit fanworks to those Collections.
+The Collection maintainer can set any constraints they want on the Collection, including rules about anonymous works (see A.4 below) but must otherwise follow AO3 Content policy (e.g., if the Collection Content is explicit, it should be marked as "explicit" or "choose not to rate").
+The Collection maintainer may be able to ask users for suggestions for new fanworks ("prompts"), gather prompts, match participants with prompts (including contacting them via the contact information provided to the Archive or to the Collection maintainer), and show the prompts on the Archive, following the general rules governing works on the Archive.
+Where Collection rules allow, prompts may be anonymous or limited-visibility, as detailed in A.4 and A.5 below.

-A challenge maintainer can communicate with challenge participants.
-The challenge maintainer may have access to participants’ email addresses for this purpose.
+A Challenge is a form of AO3 Collection.
+A Challenge maintainer can communicate with Challenge participants.
+The Challenge maintainer may have access to participants' email addresses for this purpose.

-To be part of a collection, the fanwork creator has to affirmatively submit the fanwork to the collection.
-The collection maintainer will be able to remove the fanwork from the collection, but not from the Archive.
+To be part of a Collection, created on AO3 the fanwork creator has to affirmatively submit the fanwork to the Collection.
+The Collection maintainer will be able to remove the fanwork from the Collection, but not from the Archive.

-If the collection maintainer has specified in advance in the collection rules that submissions cannot later be removed from the collection, the user who submitted the fanwork may not be able to delete it, but will be able to orphan it so that the user's identity is no longer associated with the fanwork.
+If the Collection maintainer has specified in advance in the Collection rules that submissions cannot later be removed from the Collection, the user who submitted the fanwork may not be able to delete it, but will be able to Orphan the Content it so that the user's identity is no longer associated with the Content.

-In order to implement certain types of collections, the Archive may allow works to be posted without making the creator generally visible (which we call anonymous works).
+In order to implement certain types of Collections, the Archive may allow works to be posted without making the creator generally visible (which we call anonymous works).

-Anonymous works are not orphan works, though they can be orphaned.
+Anonymous works are not Orphan works, though they can be Orphaned.

-The creator's pseudonym will not be publicly associated with the story while the anonymity is in place.
-For non-orphaned works, the creator's pseudonym will be visible to administrators (including members of the abuse team for purposes of resolving complaints), co-creators (if any), and the maintainers of any collection of which the work is a part.
+The creator's pseudonym will not be publicly associated with the work while the anonymity is in place.
+For non-Orphaned works, the creator's pseudonym will be visible to administrators (including members of the Policy & Abuse team for purposes of resolving complaints), co-creators (if any), and the maintainers of any Collection of which the work is a part.

-If the collection of which a work is a part specifies rules regarding anonymity, such as a designated time for revealing authorship, the collection maintainer may be able to control the work's anonymity consistent with those rules.
+If the Collection of which a work is a part specifies rules regarding anonymity, such as a designated time for revealing authorship, the Collection maintainer may be able to control the work's anonymity consistent with those rules.
 In other situations, creators may be able to choose anonymity.

-In order to implement certain types of collections, the Archive may allow works to be posted which will not be generally visible until a time set by the collection maintainer.
+In order to implement certain types of Collections, the Archive may allow works to be posted which will not be generally visible until a time set by the Collection maintainer.

-Once posted, the work will be visible to administrators (including members of the abuse team for purposes of resolving complaints), co-creators (if any), and the maintainers of any collection of which the work is a part.
+Once posted, the work will be visible to administrators (including members of the Policy & Abuse team for purposes of resolving complaints), co-creators (if any), and the maintainers of any Collection of which the work is a part.

-If the collection of which a work is a part specifies rules regarding time of general visibility, the collection maintainer may be able to control the time at which a work becomes generally visible to Archive users.
+If the collection of which a work is a part specifies rules regarding time of general visibility, the Collection maintainer may be able to control the time at which a work becomes generally visible to Archive users.

-In the absence of an independent violation of the abuse policy, the Archive will not intervene in decisions by the collection maintainer.
+In the absence of an independent violation of the abuse policy, the Archive will not intervene in decisions by the Collection maintainer.

 B. Fannish next-of-kin

 Registered Archive users may designate a fannish next-of-kin.
-A next-of-kin agreement allows the transfer of content maintenance in the case of a user's permanent incapacitation or death.
+A next-of-kin agreement allows the transfer of Content maintenance in the case of a user's permanent incapacitation or death.

 Both parties to the agreement must be registered users of the Archive.